Barbara Rose: Personal life

 Rose was married four times to three men.
 In 1959, she married Richard Du Boff, an economic historian; the marriage ended in divorce after a year.
 In October 1961 in London, Rose married the artist Frank Stella; they had two children and divorced in 1969.
 In the mid-1980s, she was living in Italy and purchased a villa in Perugia.
-She married the lyricist Jerry Leiber in Rome, and the two returned to the US to live in Greenwich Village.
+She married the lyricist Jerry Leiber in Rome, and the two returned to the U.S. to live in Greenwich Village.
 The marriage ended in divorce after ten years.
 Rose remarried Du Boff in 2009.

 Rose died from breast cancer on December 25, 2020, under hospice care in Concord, New Hampshire.
+She was 84.